alkismavridis/mathasm/README.md

 It is then called a **theorem**.

-### Ok.
-What are the 4 moves?
+### Are you seriously suggesting that one can build all of mathematics with just 4 moves?
+What kind of moves are those anyway?
+Yes, I claim that 4 moves are enough.
+So, lets see the first one.
-The first one is the **cloning operation**.
+It is called **cloning operation**.

 You get an existing statement of the theory, theorem or axiom, and you copy it.
+You copy its sentences and its connection.

 The one you chose to clone is called the **base** of the operation, and the resulting statement is the **target** of the operation.

 The resulting statement will have the same flow and grade as the base, and its two sentences will be exact copies of the base's statements.
 Simple and complete cloning.

-### So this is how we start new statements.
-We copy old ones?
+### So is this how we start building new statements?
+By copying old ones?
 Exactly.
-And this may indicate how the syntax pattern preservation works.
-We talked about that before.
+And this may indicate how the syntax pattern preservation that we mentioned before works.

 ### Ok.
 The second instruction?